Logo: Alan Davies

 Leo Nitemynks phoned up Stone MkInyel and read his new work about Delores Ibarruri, that left wing-firebrand of the Spanish Civil War.
 Always prepared, MkInyel had his tape machine wired up and pressed 'record' then wove music around Nitemynks rendition "so it sounds like a bunch of Spanish communists entertaining the locals in that Bistro where you got the darkest coffee back between the wars".

-Pretty Spicey Jam-Clan McDan and the Man
+Pretty Spicey Jam - Clan McDan and the Man

 Me and my Sons get together with Phoenix (you know, the photographer) when we can, and just make shit up.
 That's Ken on Guitar, Tom on Bass, Mr P on Cajon Drum Kit, and myself on keys.
 This one happened right when we started on this particular occasion (15/3/19); there's no prep, we just set up the gear, make sure the 'tape recorder' is working then just start playing whatever comes into our heads.
 These tracks are warts an' all, they've just been mixed nicely, not carefully edited.
 Sometimes you can hear the cogs in our heads working.......

-Plenty Spicey Jam-Clan McDan and the Man
+Plenty Spicey Jam - Clan McDan and the Man

 Sometimes we just keep going and stuff keeps developing.
-This one's 19 mins long.
+This one's 10 minutes long.
 (26/4/19)

 Eleven Eleven - Silent Monkey